alphagov/govuk-developer-docs/source/manual/alerts/email-alert-api-app-healthcheck-not-ok.html.md

 SubscriptionContent.where("subscription_contents.created_at < ?", 1.minute.ago).where(email: nil).joins(:subscription).merge(Subscription.active)
 ```

+Check the count, then run the above query again to see if the count has decreased.
+If it's decreasing, then it means that emails are going out and there's probably a lot being processed.
+You can also check the [Email Alert API Metrics dashboard](https://grafana.publishing.service.gov.uk/dashboard/file/email_alert_api.json?refresh=10s&orgId=1).

 ## Technical failures (technical_failure)

 This means that we’ve received a technical failure status code back from Notify or a request to send an email via Notify failed within the last hour.
 This means that there may be a problem with our system or that Notify is unable to send emails.